yhsia/codon_tools/README.md

 ## To do
 - [ ] remove RNA structure from sequence
 - [ ] remove predicted splice sites
-- [ ] store "best" sequence by profile similarity to host and return that to the user
+- [x] store "best" sequence by codon adaptation index relative to host and return that to the user